hhatto/autopep8/README.rst

 .. _`tox`: http://pypi.python.org/pypi/tox

 Broad spectrum testing is available via ``test/acid.py``.
-This script runs autopep8 against Python code and checks for correctness and completeness of the code fix transformations. ``test/acid_pypi.py`` makes use of ``acid.py`` to test against the latest released packages on PyPi.
+This script runs autopep8 against Python code and checks for correctness and completeness of the code fixes.
+It can check that the bytecode remains identical.
+``test/acid_pypi.py`` makes use of ``acid.py`` to test against the latest released packages on PyPi.
 In a similar fashion, ``test/acid_github.py`` tests against Python code in Github repositories.

 Links